ArthurVL-maker/Gauge_factor/README.md

 Uses the recorded signals from the strain gauges of the input bar to calculate the gauge factor for split-Hopkinson pressure bar experiments.

 #### PYTHON SOFTWARE:
-- Van Lerberghe, A., Li, K. S. O. (2023) *gauge_factor.py* - A Python algorithm for calculating the gauge factor of the input bars for split-Hopkinson pressure bar experiments.
+- Van Lerberghe, A., Li, K. S. O. (2023) *gauge_factor.py* - A Python algorithm for calculating the gauge factor of the input bar for split-Hopkinson pressure bar experiments.
 University of Sheffield.\
 Software ORDA link: [ ]

 #### AUTHORS: